Prev/HotFunctions/load_balancer/README.md

 - Round Robin
 - Least Loaded: Equivalent with least connected of NGINX
-- Consistent Hashing with bounded load: Variation of Consistent Hashing algorithm that limits the load per each node [arxiv](https://arxiv.org/abs/1608.01350)
+- Consistent Hashing with bounded load: Variation of Consistent Hashing algorithm that limits the load per each node ([arxiv](https://arxiv.org/abs/1608.01350))
-- PASch extended: An extended version changing the package id to an application name of the [PASch algorithm](https://ieeexplore.ieee.org/document/8752939)
+- PASch Extended: An extended version changing the package id to an application name of the [PASch algorithm](https://ieeexplore.ieee.org/document/8752939)
 - Ours: Proposing algorithm that maximizes locality while minimizing load imbalance

 ### Configuring worker nodes